hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 		ceph osd create

- 	For multiple physical drives, execute  `ceph OSD create` command the required number of time to match the number of OSD’s.
+ 	For multiple physical drives, execute  `ceph OSD create` command the required number of time to match the number of OSD's.

 3. Consider the output of the OSD number from the above step and create a default directory by executing the following command: